Better Dissertation

 Isn't it much cleaner to write simply

-does this ``that'' denote?
-Many theses I had read contain pronouns whose
+refer to?
+What does this “that” denote?
+Many theses I had read

 - Read good English books and essays.
 Try The